Paper 3

 • The content of the paper will be graded based on its organization, thesis, paragraph structure, quality of arguments, analysis strength and lack of summary.
 Each type (not each occurrence) of major grammatical errors (e.g., run-on, pronoun-antecedent agreement, fragment, misplaced modifier, parallelism, verb form, subject-verb agreement, 3 x spelling errors) will equal a deduction of 10 points.

-• As always, if you have any questions, please email me at cperkowski@gordonstate.edu.
+• As always, if you have any questions, please email me at cperkowski@gordonstate.edu or post a question in the D2L forum.

 The texts: